RentadroneCL/Guidance-of-UAV-Thermography/README.md

   <a href="https://opencollective.com/simple-map"><img src="https://img.shields.io/opencollective/sponsors/simple-map?colorA=363a4f&logo=open%20collective&style=for-the-badge"></a>
 </p>

-# GUIDANCE FOR UAV THERMOGRAPHY
+# Guidance for UAV Thermography

 To learn all about it, head over to the extensive [documentation](https://rentadronecl.github.io)